 8.6 Finalisation of restriction wording

-The PBAC is required, as part of its advice to the Minister, to recommend any restriction on the circumstances for prescribing that should apply to a new listing.
-The wording of the restriction must be finalised before listing on the PBS Schedule can be recommended to the Minister.
+The PBAC is required, as part of its advice to the Minister, to recommend the circumstances under which a medicine should be supplied under a new or amended PBS listing.
+These circumstances are referred to as a restriction.
+The wording of the restriction must be finalised before the Minister can approve the medicine for listing on the PBS.

-When a final restriction is available, a copy of the restriction wording that will be recommended to the Minister for Health is provided to the applicants with the ratified PBAC Minutes three weeks after the PBAC meeting.
+The final restriction will generally be provided to the applicant in the PBAC Minutes, three weeks after the PBAC meeting.